marcus67/little_brother/README.md

 responsive.
 The effective delay is computed as moving average over the past `sample_size` response times.

 Note that `LittleBrother` is not able terminate any processes on the monitored devices so that the users may easily exceed their permitted access times there.
-However, any login time on these devices are added to the access times on the Linux hosts so that the remainig access time is still influenced.
+However, any login times on these devices are added to the access times on the Linux hosts so that the remaining access time is still influenced.
 Also, the minimum break time will apply the point of time when the last other device became inactive.

 ## Client Server Mode

-In addtion to the master host any number of slave hosts may be configured.
-The assumption is that the users to be monitored have login permission to all those hosts and that the usernames on all hosts match.
+In addition to the master host any number of slave hosts may be configured.
+The assumption is that the users to be monitored have login permission to all those hosts and that the user names on all hosts match.
 In this case access times on all hosts are communicated to the master host and accumulated there.
-The master will apply the rule sets and determine which users have execeeded their access times.
+The master will apply the rule sets and determine which users have exceeded their access times.

 A host is configured as slave by providing the `host_url` field in the `[MasterConnector]` section.
 The slaves actively contact the master.
-The master has no knowlegde of the slaves beforehand.
+The master has no knowledge of the slaves beforehand.
 See below.

     [MasterConnector]
     host_url=http://localhost:5560